 Concerns about the future of Metro Schools prompted the LWVN to develop positions opposing public funding of private school vouchers as well as opposition to the authorization of for-profit charter schools in the state.

 The LWVN also volunteers, in collaboration with Tennessee Immigrant and Refugee Rights Coalition (TIRRC), to assist as “citizenship coaches” for Nashville residents applying for U.S. naturalization citizenship.
-As one of the founding member groups for the Coalition for Education on Immigration, LWVN supports local policies that make Nashville a “welcoming city” for immigrants and refugees, including those fleeing Middle Eastern countries for crisis.
+As one of the founding member groups for the Coalition for Education on Immigration, LWVN supports local policies that make Nashville a “welcoming city” for immigrants and refugees, including those fleeing Middle Eastern countries from crises.